“She’ll stay with me.” Liam stares down the others with an intense glare, his green eyes flashing.

 My eyes widen, and I sit up and suck in a breath.
 “Are you going to die, Gio?”

-His hand gently pushes my head back down onto his chest, his fingers grazing down my cheek.
+His hand gently pushes my head back down onto his chest, his fingers grazing along my cheek.
 We lay like that, lightly stroking each other and listening to the sounds of the hospital, until exhaustion finally claims me.

 I wake up to an empty bed, and fear immediately jolts me upright.